The Insider (film): Plot

-Bergman later arranges a security detail for Wigand's home, and the Wigands suffer marital stress.
-Wigand testifies in Mississippi, over the objections of B&W attorneys, despite having been served with a gag order.
-On returning home, he discovers that his wife Liane has left him and taken their daughters.
-Eric Kluster, the president of CBS News, decides not to broadcast Wigand's interview, after CBS legal counsel Helen Caperelli warns that the network is at risk of legal action from B&W. Bergman confronts Kluster, believing that he is protecting the impending sale of CBS to Westinghouse, which would enrich both Kluster and Caperelli.
-Wallace, and their executive producer Don Hewitt, both side with Kluster.
-Wigand, learning of this, is appalled, and terminates contact with Bergman.
+Bergman arranges a security detail for Wigand's home, and the Wigands experience marital stress.
+Wigand testifies in Mississippi, despite attempts of intimidation and legal suppression by Brown & Williamson attorneys.
+After returning home, he discovers that his wife Liane has left him and taken their daughters.

+Eric Kluster, the president of CBS News, decides not to broadcast Wigand's interview after CBS legal counsel Helen Caperelli warns that the network is at risk of legal action from Brown & Williamson.
+Bergman confronts Kluster, accusing him of sacrificing journalistic integrity to protect the impending sale of CBS to Westinghouse, which would enrich both Kluster and Caperelli.
+Wallace and their executive producer Don Hewitt both side with Kluster.
+Wigand, learning of this, is appalled and terminates contact with Bergman.

 Investigators probe Wigand's personal history and publish their findings in a 500-page dossier.
 Bergman learns that The Wall Street Journal intends to use it in a piece questioning Wigand's credibility.
-He convinces the editor of the Journal to delay while Jack Palladino, an attorney and investigator, evaluates it.
-After infighting at CBS over the Wigand segment, Bergman is ordered to take a "vacation", as the abridged 60 Minutes segment airs.
+He convinces the Journal's editor to delay publication and assign journalists to investigate the dossier, claiming that it falsely quotes its sources.

+After infighting at CBS over the Wigand segment, Bergman is ordered to take a "vacation" as the abridged 60 Minutes segment airs.
 Bergman contacts Wigand, who is both dejected and furious, accusing Bergman of manipulating him.
 Bergman defends himself and praises Wigand and his testimony.
-Scruggs urges Bergman to air the full segment to draw public support for their lawsuit, itself under threat by a lawsuit from Mississippi's governor.
-Bergman is unable to assist, and privately questions his own motives in pursuing the story.
+Scruggs urges Bergman to air the full segment to draw public support for their lawsuit, which is under threat from a lawsuit by Mississippi's governor.
+Bergman, frozen out, is unable to assist and privately questions his own motives pursuing the story.

 Bergman contacts an editor at The New York Times, disclosing the full story and events at CBS.
-The Times prints the story on the front page, and condemns CBS in a scathing editorial.
+The Times prints the story on the front page and condemns CBS in a scathing editorial.
 The Journal dismisses the dossier as character assassination and prints Wigand's deposition.
 Hewitt accuses Bergman of betraying CBS, but finds that Wallace now agrees that bowing to corporate pressure was a mistake.
 60 Minutes finally airs the original segment, including the full interview with Wigand.
-Bergman tells Wallace that he has resigned, believing 60 Minutes's credibility and integrity is now permanently tarnished.
+Bergman tells Wallace that he has resigned, believing that 60 Minutes's credibility and integrity are now permanently tarnished.